CasserolePrivacy/Chameleon/README.md

 # Installation: Docker (recommended)
 Use this command to run the Docker container
-`docker run -p 6721:6721 ghcr.io/casseroleprivacy/chameleon`
+`docker run -it -p 6721:6721 ghcr.io/casseroleprivacy/chameleon`
+The container will REQUIRE user input.
 #
 # Installation: Debian
 !NO LONGER MAINTAINED!